ayteksokmen/audio_transcriber/README.md

 	•	Blocs: Contains BLoC classes for managing UI state.
 	•	Screens: Contains the UI screens.
 	•	Widgets: Contains reusable UI components.

+## Firebase Function

+The app uses a Firebase Cloud Function to handle audio transcription requests using the Whisper API.
+This function receives an audio file in Base64 String, processes it, and returns the transcribed text.

+Purpose

+The Firebase function serves the following purposes:

+	•	Security: Keeps the Whisper API key secure by not exposing it to the client-side.
+	•	Processing: Offloads the transcription processing to the server, reducing the load on the client device.
+	•	Flexibility: Allows easy updates and changes to the transcription logic without needing to update the client app.

+Usage

+The function is deployed on Firebase and can be invoked from the app to get the transcription of an audio file.
+For more details on the Firebase function setup and usage, refer to the [transcriber.functions README.](https://github.com/ayteksokmen/transcriber.functions/blob/main/README.md)

 ## Libraries Used